Minchinhampton Old Course

 Golf Course Review

 The Minchinhampton Old Course is the third course in the Minchinhampton Golf Club portfolio.
-Minch Old is the least well known and perhaps the most underrated, at least to the uninitiated.
+Minch Old is the least well-known and perhaps the most underrated, at least to the uninitiated.
 The course is found 3 miles from the town of Stroud on Minchinhampton Common near the villages of Amberley and Minchinhampton.
-The golf club also has two other 18 hole golf courses, the Avening and Cherington, at the main golf club 3 miles away.
+The golf club also has two other 18 hole golf courses, the Avening Course and Cherington Course, at the main golf club and clubhouse 3 miles away.

 The next section could include holes 6 through 11.
 The common factor here?
 Use of natural features to add strategic intrigue.
 The 6th has a blind tee shot obscured by a line of trees.
 7 has a massive depression short and left of the green that will catch out any feeble shots or attempts that are less than perfect.
 8 is a great one-shot hole over no man’s land.
 9 makes use of a small cluster of trees on the inside edge of the slight dogleg.
 The angle of the green means, the closer you are to the trees, the better the angle to attack.
 10 plays into a natural punchbowl and 11 has a goalpost tee shot framed by trees on a natural knoll and a punchbowl green for the ages.